-Section 13 of the Hindu Marriage Act 1955, provides grounds for divorce.
-All the grounds mentioned in this section are based upon guilt theory.
-Petitioner is bound to prove guilt of the defendant in order to get divorce under the Hindu marriage act.
-Section 13-B of the Hindu marriage act provides a special remedy for parties to the irretrievable breakdown of marriage to end nuptial knot by their mutual consent.
-In mutual consent divorce only free consent of the parties are required for decree of divorce.
+Section 13 of the Hindu Marriage Act 1955 provides grounds for divorce.
+All the grounds mentioned in this section are based upon the guilt theory.
+The plaintiff is bound to prove the guilt of the defendant to get a divorce under the Hindu Marriage Act.

-If divorce petition is already filed under section 13 of the Hindu marriage act and at the later stage of the proceeding both parties are agreed to proceed for mutual consent divorce, they can proceed so.
-They can withdraw the divorce petition and file a fresh petition under section 13-B. Divorce petition filed under section 13 does not automatically convert into section 13-B on the application of parties.
+If a divorce petition is already filed under Section 13 of the Hindu Marriage Act, and at a later stage of the proceeding, both parties agree to proceed for mutual consent divorce, they can do so.
+They can withdraw the divorce petition and file a fresh petition under Section 13-B. A divorce petition filed under Section 13 does not automatically convert into Section 13-B on the application of parties.

-Under section 13-B(2) the parties are required to make a joint motion not earlier than six months after the date of presentation of the petition and not later than 18 months after the said date.
-This motion enables the court to proceed with the case in order to satisfy itself about the genuineness of the averments in the petition and also to find out whether the consent was not obtained by force, fraud or undue influence.
+Under Section 13-B(2), the parties are required to make a joint motion not earlier than six months after the date of presentation of the petition and not later than 18 months after the said date.
+This motion enables the court to proceed with the case to satisfy itself about the genuineness of the averments in the petition and also to find out whether the consent was not obtained by force, fraud, or undue influence.

-In mutual consent divorce the consent may be withdrawn by any party at any time or stage of the proceeding but before passing of the decree.
-Mutual consent should continue till the divorce decree is passed.
+In mutual consent divorce, the consent may be withdrawn by any party at any time or stage of the proceeding but before the passing of the decree.
+Mutual consent should continue until the divorce decree is passed.
 It is a positive requirement for the court to pass a decree of divorce.